yourbasic/func/README.md

 *Picture from [Wikipedia][wikipetersen], [CC BY-SA 3.0][ccbysa30].*

 This [example][petersendoc] from the `graph/build` documentation
-is very close to this mathematical description.
+corresponds to the mathematical description.

 ```go
 // Build a Petersen graph.